Download the full PDF for Nevada

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-Nevada is tied for 17th in the nation.
+Nevada ranks 17th in the nation.

 The 10-year high for the labor force participation rate in Nevada was 64.4 percent occurring in October 2019, and the 10-year low was 56.7 percent in May 2020.

-The national labor force participation rate fell by 0.1 percentage points to 61.9 percent in March.
+The national labor force participation rate fell by 0.1 percentage points to 61.8 percent in April.